MIzzo-IDM/laser-generic/docs/get-started/index.md

 ## Using AI

-For internal IDM users, you can use a pre-built AI interface, [JENNER-GPT](https://chatgpt.com/g/g-67e6b80cd3e88191ae01e058f9df665e-jenner-ic), to create your simulations or ask questions about LASER.
+For internal IDM users, you can use a pre-built AI interface, nicknamed [JENNER-GPT](https://chatgpt.com/g/g-67e6b80cd3e88191ae01e058f9df665e-jenner-ic), to create your simulations or ask questions about LASER.
+It is designed to know everything about LASER and can not only answer your general questions about the system, but also provide working code for components or for entire runnable scripts.

 <!-- should add some example prompts -->